 *Alternative Day Trip Idea – Check out the city of Sineu!

-Sineu is located inland and the most central point of the island.
+Sineu is located inland at the most central point of the island.
 The village of Sineu is known for its weekly Wednesday market.
 The market draws large crowds from all over the island shopping for local produce.

 Sineu has less than 4,000 inhabitants and is a real escape from tourism.
-If you visit this village for some authentic Majorca cuisine be sure and try Sa Plaça.
+If you visit this village for some authentic Majorca cuisine, be sure and try Sa Plaça.

 Rooftop Cocktails with a view

 After returning from your full-day excursion on the east coast, no better way to unwind than having a cocktail on a rooftop.
 I suggest that you book a table for a drink atop the Hotel Es Princep.
-You could have dinner here, but I would recommend just a drink and save room for dinner at Quadrat Restaurant & Garden.
+You could have dinner here, but I would recommend just a drink and saving room for dinner at Quadrat Restaurant & Garden.

 The restaurant is only a 7 min walk from the Hotel Es Princep!
 It is the perfect distance to do both places in one night.

 For your last full day and night on your holidays to Majorca, you should make it a special one!
-The island of Majorca has so much to offer for everyone.
+The island of Majorca has so much to offer everyone.
 If you are someone looking to visit a pine forest for hiking, the Balearic islands have you covered.

 Here is a list of some of the most popular activities you can do on your last day:

 - Snorkeling in Beach Reserve – Take full advantage of these turquoise waters with a day of snorkeling.
+Do something different on vacation and book this 3-hour activity.
+All the gear needed for snorkeling is provided!
+Click here for rates and availability.

 Another idea for your last day could also be to explore the Serra de Tramuntana on the southwest coast of the island.
 If you choose to make a trip to the pine forest, you will need to rent a car.